ki4jgt/Tale-js/README.md

 //include Tale
 <script src = "tale.js"></script>

+//Load your book file
+load_book("book.json")
 ```

 # Documentation
 Tale-js interacts with 2 page elements, an element which displays your text (markdown formatted) called #page, and the body background image (to set chapter themes).
+You need a #page element, so text can be printed to the user.

 ## Formatting
 Tale-js books are in JSON, with a key for each chapter/location.
-Because JSON doesn't allow multi-line strings, your chapters must use ```\n``` to separate lines.
+JSON does not allow multi-lined strings.
+Your JavaScript will have to be minified into a single string.

 The start of the book is called `index`.
 That's where Tale-js will begin when first opening your book file.

 ## functions

-The advantage of Tale-js is its functions.
+Tale-js uses several short functions to for ease of use.

 ### Printing
 Printing to the #page element is quite simple.
 All you do is use the ```.out()``` method on your string.
 Your string is processed for markdown, before being shown to the user.

 ### Input
-Ask the user questions with ```input(value, comment)```
+Ask the user questions with ```input(value, placeholder)```.
+Answers provided by your users are stored in localStorage under the value you've provided.

 ### Background
 Tale-js lets you set the mood for a certain chapter by changing the body background of the page you're on via ```background(url)```.